HarwellRocketClub/HarwellRocketClub.github.io/_posts/team/2020-03-04-alicja-kasjanowicz.md

 ---
 layout: post
-title: James King - Team 2, Website
+title: Alicja Kasjanowicz - HPR Kit Builds
 category: team
-image: jamesking.jpg
-teams: ["Research and Development", "Outreach"]
+teams: ["High Powered Rocket Kit Builds"]
 ---

 Any interesting things you'd like to add.
 Can be as long as you like.
 Any markdown syntax is acceptable here.